Big and bright, this converted cowshed has oodles of entertainment space for large groups – including a separate games room.

 Sorry, dogs are not allowed.

 High-quality bed linen and towels are provided for each guest.
+There is a hair dryer provided in each bedroom excluding the bunk room.

 WI-FI & MOBILE COVERAGE